sriyachakravarthy/EDGE_LLM_FINAL_SUBMISSION/README.md

  <img width="294" alt="image" src="https://github.com/user-attachments/assets/e8d756d3-ccc3-40d4-b2d0-a1ae5b790813">

 # Submissions
 1. Submitted models can be found in the link provided in ``saved_model.txt``
+2. Original models (before MLC compilation) can be found in ``Original_Models`` folder from the above link
+3. MLC Compiled models can be found in ``MLC_COMPILED_MODELS`` folder from the above link
+4. Screenshots of the running app for phi2 has been provided in ``screenshots`` folder in this GitHub Repository

 ## Results